-The Committee was reminded that the California Workers' Compensation Experience Rating Plan-1995 (ERP) contains the regulations used to analyze how a risk's ownership impacts experience rating.
-The Committee was informed that, based on feedback, staff reviewed the rules involving changes in status and combination of entities and determined that clarifying changes to these rules would assist in understanding their application.
+The California Workers' Compensation Experience Rating Plan-1995 (ERP) contains the regulations used to analyze how a risk's ownership impacts experience rating.
+Based on feedback, staff reviewed the rules involving changes in status and combination of entities and determined that clarifying changes to these rules would assist in understanding their application.